 Honey Brook Organic Farm manages two farms in Pennington.
 Some of the land is part of the 930-acre Stony Brook-Millstone Watershed Reserve and includes woodland, old fields and frontage along the Stony and Honey Brooks.
 Fourteen miles of trails lace the reserve and are open to the public year round, dawn to dusk.
 In addition to this acreage, land is also rented from private owners of a preserved farm located on Pennington-Rocky Hill Road.

-The 2017 membership application is HERE!
+The print version of the 2017 membership application is available HERE!
 New membership sizes include two new "choice" sizes, limited by the size of the box (see below for details).

 We offer five share sizes for farm pick-up at our Pennington farm: the Family Share, the Individual Share, the Premium Share, the Basic Share and the Personal Share.
 A Family Share generally feeds an average family of four to six, while an Individual Share is perfect for two - three adults (and often one or two small children).
 A Personal Share is a "sample" share and designed for one adult (more details below).
 Please keep in mind, however, that the right-sized share for you depends not just on the number of people in your household but also on your eating habits.
 If you are a vegetarian or like to do lots of canning and freezing, you may prefer a larger share, or you may want to consider purchasing two shares for one family.
 Keep in mind that if, during the course of the season, you feel you are getting too much or too little produce, you may contact us to upgrade or downgrade the size of your share until August 1st.
 We will pro-rate your increased membership fee or refund accordingly.

 We offer a Premium, Basic and Personal (formerly “Mini” share, with the added feature of allowing the shareholder to choose the items and quantities going into their share each week).
 This .28 bushel box is depicted below (coffee mug is for scale).